What Are My Rights Regarding Collection Agencies?

 The FDCPA requires debt collectors adhere to the following actions:

-- Identify Themselves and Notify the Consumer - in every communication, that the communication is from a debt collector, and that any information obtained will be used to effect collection of the debt.
+- Identify Themselves and Notify the Consumer.
+In every communication, that the communication is from a debt collector, and that any information obtained will be used to effect collection of the debt.

-- Give the Name and Address of Original Creditor - upon the consumer's written request and made within 30 days of receipt of the notice.
+- Give the Name and Address of Original Creditor.
+Upon the consumer's written request and made within 30 days of receipt of the notice.

-- Notify the Consumer of Their Right to Dispute the Debt This must be done in writing within 5 days of contacting the consumer by telephone.
+- Notify the Consumer of Their Right to Dispute the Debt.
+This must be done in writing within 5 days of contacting the consumer by telephone.

-- Provide Verification of the Debt - if consumer sends a written request for verification within 30 days, then the debt collector must either mail the consumer the requested verification information or cease collection efforts altogether.
+- Provide Verification of the Debt.
+If consumer sends a written request for verification within 30 days, then the debt collector must either mail the consumer the requested verification information or cease collection efforts altogether.
 Verification should include at a minimum the amount owed and the name and address of the original creditor.

-- File a Lawsuit in a Proper Venue - a debt collector may file a lawsuit, only in the place where the consumer lives or signed the contract.
+- File a Lawsuit in a Proper Venue.
+A debt collector may file a lawsuit, only in the place where the consumer lives or signed the contract.

-Commonly Asked Questions Regarding Your Rights When Dealing with Collection Agencies
+Know Your Rights When Dealing with Collection Agencies

 May a debt collector contact any person other than you concerning your debt?